 You can swim, but do not stand under the waterfall as there is always a risk of falling rocks and other debris.
 Look around at all the stones lying around.
 Many of them came from up above!

 To come across the Painted Forest, and wonder, “are the trees moving?”
 Do they walk around at night?
 They are really that wild looking.
 And then, you come across a vast, thundering waterfall, cascading tons of white water, yet still kind of hidden in the thick rainforest.
 And then?
 The sweet, picturesque Haipua’ena Falls and pool, right out of your dreams of Hawai’i?

 Yes, it does sound fantastic, and that’s because it is!
 But don’t take our word for it!
 Hop in our plush captain’s chairs and come see for yourself.
-It’s things like this which help us to win awards!
+It’s things like this that help us to win awards!

-TAKE SPECIAL CARE TO STAY SAFE: In the sub-tropical climate of Hawai’i, with no winter to speak of, we must be careful when entering fresh water pools.
+TAKE SPECIAL CARE TO STAY SAFE: In the sub-tropical climate of Hawai’i, with no winter to speak of, we must be careful when entering freshwater pools.

 As with all freshwater streams and waterfalls in Hawaii, Leptospirosis bacteria may be present in the water.
 Do not drink the water and keep water out of all open wounds and eyes.

 Also, if it is raining, flash floods can happen unpredictably.
 The water can rise several feet in less than a minute.
 Please take caution and do not go in pools when it is raining or when it is raining higher up the mountain.
-If rain seems likely, don’t hike on a trail that will require you to come back over a waterway which may be rising rapidly or rushing when you need to return home.
+If rain seems likely, don’t hike on a trail that will require you to come back over a waterway that may be rising rapidly or rushing when you need to return home.